 While you should experiment with what works best for your business, there are a few Growth Tools we recommend testing to drive people into your bot:

-- Messenger Ref URL: Create a lead magnet for your challenge on any channel, such as YouTube, email, Facebook Live, and then link your Messenger Ref URL to the call-to-action button.
+- Messenger Ref URL: Create a lead magnet for your challenge on any channel, such as YouTube, email marketing, Facebook Live, or Twitter, and then link your Messenger Ref URL to the call-to-action button.
 People will drop right into your bot and automatically become a Messenger subscriber if they aren’t already.

 - Comments Growth Tool: Create an enticing Facebook post and have people comment with a keyword on the post.
 This will bring them right into your challenge sequence.

-- Widgets: If you want to drive website traffic to your challenge, use a widget.
+- Widgets: If you want to get new challenge participants from your website or landing page, use a widget.
 You can choose different overlay widgets such as a floating bar, page takeover, and slide-in.
 Or use widgets that embed on your site as a button or a box element.

 - QR Code: For marketers promoting out in the physical world, drive people into your bot with a QR Code.
 People can easily scan your code and start the challenge!
 Learn how to use QR codes in your Messenger bot.